Dogs on moving vehicles

 Can dogs suffer from heat stress?

 Yes, dogs in vehicles and on the back of vehicles can suffer from heat stress and exhaustion during the warmer months of the year.
 Dogs can dehydrate or even die from heat stress.
 The interior of vehicles can heat up quickly causing heat stress and potential death to dogs.
-Dogs must not be left in cars even on warm days due to the risk of heat stress.
-Even on cooler days a window should be kept down so the dog can have fresh air.
+Dogs must not be left unattended in cars, even with the windows open.

 Dogs on utes need extra care in the hot weather.
 If using a metal cage to transport dogs, ensure it has a roof to provide shade, and that the sides are well ventilated (e.g. meshed rather than solid material).
 It is also advisable to cover metal floors of cages (and if tethering, the tray floor) with a surface such as rubber, as metal can heat up quickly and burn dogs' paws.
 In addition, ensure the cage is the right size to prevent cramping and overcrowding.
-And of course, when stationary, the vehicle should be parked in the shade and the dog should be left with water.
+And of course, when stationary, the vehicle should be parked in the shade, dogs should not be left in the cabin of the ute, and they should be left with water.